StrawChannel95/apocalyptic-wonderland.github.io/README.md

 -   [Cyberware 2281 and all patches](https://mod.pub/falloutnv/15-cyberware-2281) (Load Order Priority 302, 303, and 304, respectively.
 Just load the mod in 302 and then load the patches after).
 -   [Stash Organizer](https://mod.pub/falloutnv/4-stash-organizer) (Load Order Priority 225).
 -   [FNV 4GB Patcher](https://www.nexusmods.com/newvegas/mods/62552?tab=description) (Install the Patcher into your Root folder, let it run, and then FNV will be patched).

+# Post-Installation

+### Running the Game

+Select the Old Old World option from the dropdown menu and launch the game.
+If everything works, congratualtions, you can now play the list, if not, then head into the [Q&A](#qa) section.

 # Q&A